Lee de Forest: Renewed broadcasting activities

-In the summer of 1915, the company received an Experimental license for station 2XG, located at its Highbridge laboratory.
+In the summer of 1915, the company received an experimental license for station 2XG, located at its Highbridge laboratory.
 In late 1916, de Forest renewed the entertainment broadcasts he had suspended in 1910, now using the superior capabilities of vacuum-tube equipment.
 2XG's debut program aired on October 26, 1916, as part of an arrangement with the Columbia Graphophone Company to promote its recordings, which included "announcing the title and 'Columbia Gramophone [sic] Company' with each playing".
 Beginning November 1, the "Highbridge Station" offered a nightly schedule featuring the Columbia recordings.

 These broadcasts were also used to advertise "the products of the DeForest Radio Co., mostly the radio parts, with all the zeal of our catalogue and price list", until comments by Western Electric engineers caused de Forest enough embarrassment to make him decide to eliminate the direct advertising.
 The station also made the first audio broadcast of election reports—in earlier elections, stations that broadcast results had used Morse code—providing news of the November 1916 Wilson-Hughes presidential election.
 The New York American installed a private wire and bulletins were sent out every hour.
 About 2,000 listeners heard The Star-Spangled Banner and other anthems, songs, and hymns.

 With the entry of the United States into World War I on April 6, 1917, all civilian radio stations were ordered to shut down, so 2XG was silenced for the duration of the war.
 The ban on civilian stations was lifted on October 1, 1919, and 2XG soon renewed operation, with the Brunswick-Balke-Collender company now supplying the phonograph records.
 In early 1920, de Forest moved the station's transmitter from the Bronx to Manhattan, but did not have permission to do so, so district Radio Inspector Arthur Batcheller ordered the station off the air.
 De Forest's response was to return to San Francisco in March, taking 2XG's transmitter with him.
 A new station, 6XC, was established as "The California Theater station", which de Forest later stated was the "first radio-telephone station devoted solely" to broadcasting to the public.

-Later that year a de Forest associate, Clarence "C.S."
-Thompson, established Radio News & Music, Inc., in order to lease de Forest radio transmitters to newspapers interested in setting up their own broadcasting stations.
-In August 1920, The Detroit News began operation of "The Detroit News Radiophone", initially with the callsign 8MK, which later became broadcasting station WWJ.
+Later that year, a de Forest associate, Clarence "C.S."
+Thompson, established Radio News & Music, Inc., to lease de Forest radio transmitters to newspapers interested in setting up their own broadcasting stations.
+In August 1920, the Detroit News began operation of the Detroit News Radiophone, initially with the callsign 8MK, which later became broadcasting station WWJ.